Financial Independence Update – November 2019

 The thing is…financial independence will offer some choices.

-I simply don’t believe in the “retire early” part of FIRE.
+You can read in that post that I simply don’t believe in the “retire early” (RE) part.

 Doing lots of little things well leads to big changes over time